 When enforcing a US federal judgment, including a money judgment based on an arbitration award, the Federal Rules of Civil Procedure allow a judgment creditor to use all of the discovery devices available to ordinary civil litigants, including obtaining judicially compelled disclosure of financial records and other documents, answers to written questions, and sworn testimony from both the judgment debtor and from third parties.
 The substantive scope of post-judgment discovery is very broad, especially when compared to the disclosure regimes in civil law countries.
 A judgment creditor may require the judgment debtor or any third party to disclose all relevant non-privileged matter so long as the request is proportional to the needs of the case.
-[23] Counsel for the judgment creditor can serve discovery demands on other parties without seeking leave from the court, although the party served can challenge the discovery demands in court if it deems them to be overly broad or burdensome.
-Under the Federal Rules of Civil Procedure, a subpoena demanding responses to discovery requests may be served nationwide.
-So once a US federal judgment has been obtained, discovery can be sought from parties located anywhere in the United States without having to register the judgment in other federal districts.
+Counsel for the judgment creditor can serve discovery demands on other parties without seeking leave from the court, although the party served can challenge the discovery demands in court if it deems them to be overly broad or burdensome.
+Under the Federal Rules of Civil Procedure, a subpoena demanding responses to discovery requests may be served nationwide, so once a US federal judgment has been obtained, discovery can be sought from parties located anywhere in the US without having to register the judgment in other federal districts.

 In addition, the federal rules allow a judgment creditor to use the post-judgment remedies, including discovery devices that are available under the laws of the US state in which the federal court sits.
 Some state laws provide for powerful discovery tools.
 For example, in certain states, a judgment creditor can compel the debtor to appear before the court to submit to an examination regarding the debtor's assets and affairs.
-[24]

 When enforcing a US state court judgment (as opposed to a federal court judgment), a judgment creditor ordinarily must rely on the state's post-judgment laws and procedures, including those providing for discovery in aid of execution.
-State court procedures throughout the United States, like the federal rules of procedure, support broad post-judgment discovery in aid of execution.
-[25] Although subpoenas based on state-court judgments can be served only within the state itself (nationwide service is not available), procedures are available to obtain discovery from persons or entities located in other states.
-[26]
+State court procedures throughout the US, like the federal rules, support broad post-judgment discovery in aid of execution.
+Although subpoenas based on state-court judgments can be served only within the state itself (nationwide service is not available), procedures are available to obtain discovery from persons or entities located in other states.

-Post-judgment disclosure in the United States can embrace information concerning a debtor's assets, wherever in the world those assets may be located and wherever in the world the information may be kept.
-If the court has personal jurisdiction over the judgment debtor, or a third party from whom discovery is sought, the judgment creditor may seek any information relevant to the debtor's assets that the judgment debtor or third party has in its possession, custody or control, regardless of the location of the debtor's assets or the location of the records or other information sought.
-[27] Where the information sought is subject to a foreign blocking statute, bank secrecy law or data privacy law, the discovery target may object to producing information on that basis, although US courts will not necessarily defer to those foreign legal protections.
-[28]
+Post-judgment disclosure in the US can embrace information concerning a debtor's assets, wherever in the world those assets may be located and wherever in the world the information may be kept.
+If the court has personal jurisdiction over the judgment debtor or a third party from whom discovery is sought, the judgment creditor may seek any information relevant to the debtor's assets that the party has in its possession, custody or control, regardless of the location of the debtor's assets or the location of the records or other information sought.
+Where the information sought is subject to a foreign blocking statute, bank secrecy law or data privacy law, the discovery target may object to producing information on that basis, although US courts will not necessarily defer to those foreign legal protections.

 That a judgment creditor may seek discovery about assets outside the US applies even where the debtor is a foreign sovereign.
-[29] This is notable because under the Foreign Sovereign Immunities Act (FSIA), a judgment creditor can only execute against property of the sovereign that is used for commercial activity in the United States.
-[30]
+That is notable because under the FSIA, a judgment creditor can only execute against property of the sovereign that is used for commercial activity in the US.